A look at the Geotab GO Device: Past, present, and future

-In addition, GPS data was no longer the only information that the GO device was collecting.
-Auxiliary inputs were introduced to monitor part of ON/OFF status of vehicle circuitry, and the vehicle ignition on could also be detected.
+In addition, with the GO2, fleets could gather more information than just GPS location.
+Auxiliary inputs were introduced to monitor part of the ON/OFF status of vehicle circuitry, and the vehicle ignition on could also be detected.
 Another new feature was the addition of the Relay Control Ability.
-The GO2 could store 20,000 records, which meant that more than 2 days of data could be saved inside the device when sampling every 10 seconds.
+The GO2 could store 20,000 records, which meant that more than two days of data could be saved inside the device when sampling every 10 seconds.

-The GO3 was released in 2006 to support more functions such as J1939 (CAN bus) and WIFI.
-On the engine side, J1708 supports RS485 for legacy vehicle while J1939 supports CAN standard, which was becoming more popular around this time.
-Multiple download accesses including RF and WIFI were provided.
+The GO3 was released in 2006 to support more functions such as J1939 (CAN bus) and Wi-Fi.
+On the engine side, J1708 supports RS485 for legacy vehicles while J1939 supports CAN standard, which was becoming more popular around this time.
+Multiple download accesses including RF and Wi-Fi were provided.
 The MCU was upgraded to PIC24 running at 20MIPS while data FLASH was enlarged to 32MB.

 The GO4 was a superior upgrade from earlier versions.
 A unique aspect of this model was the fact that the cellular modem was designed inside the device.
 An integrated and switchable modem allowed Geotab’s system to be more robust than previous versions.
 J1850 and ISO K&L Line were introduced with the GO4.
-Main MCU PIC24 was running at 20MIPS and a second PIC24 at 16MIPS was dedicated to control the peripheral interface to improve system stability.
+The main MCU PIC24 was running at 20MIPS and a second PIC24 at 16MIPS was dedicated to controlling the peripheral interface to improve system stability.

-In the GO4V3, J1708, J1939 and automotive legacy circuitry were integrated in one board to provide optimal flexibility for customers.
+1708, J1939, and automotive legacy circuitry were integrated in one board in the GO4V3 to provide customers with maximum flexibility.
 Accelerometer was also introduced to measure the multi-axis acceleration of the vehicle.

 The small form factor and powerful functions of the GO5 were attractive to many, but a number of customers still required auxiliaries.
 As a result, the Geotab GO6 was developed and Geotab began production in 2012.
-This device was the first to offer IOX™ expandability in addition to all of the services provided by the GO5.
-PIC24 MCU ran at 40MIPS to increase processing capability, and the GO6 can transmit data through CDMA network.
+This device was the first to offer IOX expandability in addition to all of the services provided by the GO5.
+The PIC24 MCU runs at 40MIPS to increase processing capability, and the GO6 can transmit data through the CDMA network.

 This device includes the IOX Expansion system of the GO6, as well as additional IOX expanders.